 - Place a larger and studier saucepan enough to cook the rice on medium heat.
 Add the vegetable and heat until hot, then add chopped onions and fry until translucent (like 2 minutes)

-- Add boiled pepper mix, curry powder, dried thyme, mixed herbs, seasoning powder and mix to combine.
+- Add boiled pepper mix, curry powder, dried thyme, bouillon powder and mix to combine.
 Cook further until oil floats on top the sauce.
 (Keep an eye on it and stir in between to avoid burning)

 - Add chicken/beef/vegetable stock if using and if not add water about 4 cups, add bay leaves and continue cooking till oil floats (stir in between so that the sauce doesn’t stick to the bottom of the pan.
 Also check for salt and seasoning especially if you are using stock)

 - Add washed rice into the sauce and stir till well combined.
 (Your water/stock level should be about the same level with the rice)Reduce the heat and cook for another 10 minutes (check for salt, water and seasoning) add 100 ml of water at a time if need be then stir to combine.